-Assuming the purchase price of R100 million was correctly apportioned, that is, R80 million for the building and R20 million for the land, and provided all other requirements are complied with, Investor R is able to deduct a total of R44 million (R80 million $\times$ 55%) over 11 years.
-Investor R is able to deduct 20% of the "deemed" construction costs in the first year of assessment (R44 million $\times$ 20% = R8,8 million) when the building was brought into use for purposes of trade.
-Thereafter, Investor R can deduct 8% of the "deemed costs" for each of the next 10 years of assessment (R44 million $\times$ 8% = R3,52 million a year over the next 10 years).
+Assuming the purchase price of R100 million was correctly apportioned, that is, R80 million for the building and R20 million for the land, and provided all other requirements are complied with, Investor X is able to deduct a total of R44 million (R80 million \times 55%) over 11 years.
+Investor X is able to deduct 20% of the "deemed" construction costs in the first year of assessment (R44 million \times 20% = R8,8 million) when the building was brought into use for purposes of trade.
+Thereafter, Investor X can deduct 8% of the "deemed costs" for each of the next 10 years of assessment (R44 million \times 8% = R3,52 million a year over the next 10 years).

-6.2 Improvements to an existing building [section 13 quat(3)(b)]
+6.2 Improvements to an existing building or part of a building [section 13 quat(3)(b)]

-The allowance on the cost of an improvement to an existing building which preserves the existing structural or exterior framework is calculated as follows:
+The allowance on the cost of an improvement to an existing building or part of a building which preserves the existing structural or exterior framework is calculated as follows:

-An amount equal to 20% of the cost pertaining to the improvement of the building in the year of assessment during which the part of the building so improved is brought into use by the taxpayer solely for the purposes of trade.
+• An amount equal to 20% of the cost pertaining to the improvement of the building in the year of assessment during which the part of the building so improved is brought into use by the taxpayer solely for the purposes of trade.
 No apportionment is required if the building is brought into use during a year of assessment.

-&lt;sup>37 See section 99 of the Tax Administration Act 28 of 2011.
+36 See section 99 of the Tax Administration Act 28 of 2011.